Great Lakes Higher Education, commonly called MyGreatLakes, is one of the largest servicers of federal student loans.

 Refinancing vs. Consolidation

-Private Refinancing – Private refinancing takes place when a private lender pays off some or all of your federal loans.
+Private Refinancing – Private refinancing occurs when a private lender pays off some or all of your federal loans.
 At that point, the borrower is responsible for paying back the new lender per the terms of a new agreement.
-The idea behind this process is all about getting newer, better terms.
+The idea behind this process is all about getting better loan terms.
 The risk behind the process is that federal perks such as income-driven repayment plans and student loan forgiveness are no longer an option.
 Be sure to check out our student loan refinancing page for a full list of lenders, as well as some tips on getting the best deal.

 The Consolidation and Refinancing Process